KratosMultiphysics/Kratos/CONTRIBUTING.md

 ## Becoming a maintainer 👨‍💻

-Please contact the main maintainer at <kratosmultiphysics@gmail.com> 📨.
+Please contact the main maintainers at <kratosmultiphysics@gmail.com> 📨.